Basilica di San Marino

 The story of this church starts in the times of Ancient Rome.
-In 301 AD here arrived Saint Marinus – a stonemason and Christian, persecuted not only by authorities but also by an insane women defamating him on every possible occasion.
+In 301 AD here arrived Saint Marinus – a stonemason and Christian, persecuted not only by authorities but also by an insane woman defaming him on every possible occasion.

-He choose to climb the impressive Monte Titano and live a life of hermit, free from any state and religious officials.
+He chose to climb the impressive Monte Titano and live a life of a hermit, free from any state and religious officials.
 He built a small chapel here.
 Soon he was joined by other people and here was founded a monastery.
-San Marinese people lived proud and independent lives and by the 13th century this was a republic with strict and democratic legislation.
+San Marinese people lived proud and independent lives and by the 13th century, this was a republic with strict and democratic legislation.

-The earliest mention of the church in the site of present day basilica is from 530 AD.
+The earliest mention of the church in the site of the present-day basilica is from 530 AD.